Please select the country or location you would like to see content from.

 What are the signs of a febrile seizure?

-A febrile seizure is usually obvious to spot – you may get one or all of the possible signs; let’s talk you through them, so you know what to look out for.
+This depends on the type of febrile seizure – there are three types but a febrile seizure is usually obvious to spot – you may get one or all of the possible signs.

-Complex febrile seizures are less common and are recognized as lasting longer and possibly just affecting one area of the body.
-They are slightly different than the usual febrile seizures, and they can reoccur within 24 hours.
+Complex febrile seizures are less common – affecting around 4 in 20 cases - and are recognized as lasting longer than 15 minutes and possibly just affecting one area of the body.
+They may look similar to simple febrile fits but can reoccur within 24 hours and it can take longer than one hour for the child to recover fully.

 What do I do if my child has a febrile seizure?